 Apply For Grants

-The William G. Pomeroy Foundation makes grants to 501(c)(3) organizations, municipalities and educational institutions to support causes and work aligned with our mission; in turn, striving to make a meaningful difference in communities and in the lives of patients and their families.
+The William G. Pomeroy Foundation makes grants to 501(c)(3) organizations, nonprofit educational institutions and local, state and federal government entities to support causes and work aligned with our mission; in turn, striving to make a meaningful difference in communities and in the lives of patients and their families.

 Size of Grants